-Traditionally salt has been very important to correctly start the sauerkraut process as it will affect the quality of the sauerkraut.
-Too much salt may prevent the good bacteria to grow, even though it may make the sauerkraut firmer or crispier.
-Salt is can also extract juice from the cabbage (or other vegetables), thus creating a favorable environment for the desired bacteria.
+Traditionally salt has been very important to correctly start the sauerkraut process as it affected the quality of the sauerkraut.
+Salt can make the sauerkraut firmer or crispier, which is very appealing.
+However, too much salt may prevent the good bacteria to grow.
+Salt can also extract juice from the cabbage (or other vegetables), thus creating a favorable environment for the desired bacteria.

 A culture starter can…